 'No, they're all at the funeral,' he replied.

 (Above-Below) We start off with yet another update to Rail Cameraman, Simon Lathlane's page HERE; one of the few enthusiasts I know who has the knack of finding jewels of photos where nobody thinks to look; his collection of old glass plate negatives are especially interesting as they reveal a standard of railway photography from fifty-odd years ago that few of us can hope to rival - and let's be honest about this, considering what's on offer in today's high-tech digital age that's saying something!

-Thanks Simon...if you are a first-time visitor to this site, you will find a marvelous collection of glass plate negatives on Simon's page....they are quite superb!
+Thanks Simon...if you are a first-time visitor to this site, you will find a marvelous collection of glass plate negatives covering the 'Big Four' railway companies on Simon's page...not to be missed!
+They are quite superb!
 Click HERE to visit the updated page 73...

 AND NOW FOR SOMETHING COMPLETELY DIFFERENT!

 I have recently been contacted by Rail Cameraman, John Stoddart (see pages 71-72).
 It concerns an aspect of railway photography that rarely gets a mention on the web; I'm talking about stereoscopics, better known as 3D imaging, which is a technique for creating the illusion of depth by means of stereopsis for binocular vision.